Aerial firefighting and forestry in southern Australia: Large Air Tankers (LAT) and heavy lift helicopters

-A McDonnell Douglas DC-10 drops retardant in California - Aug 2013.
+A McDonnell Douglas DC-10 drops retardant in California – August 2013.
 The aircraft has a 45,000 litre capacity and required 9,000 litres of fuel per hour.
-Photo: US Forest Service.

 Project Aquarius in conjunction with more powerful and capable aircraft with improved retardant delivery systems paved the way for modern Large Air Tankers (LAT's) such as the McDonnell Douglas DC-10 which can carry nearly 45,000 litres of retardant and are now commonly engaged in Australia each summer.

-The National Safety Council of Australia (NSCA) conducted its first firebombing operations using Canadian designed helicopter bellytanks on behalf of Victorian fire agencies in 1983-84.
+The National Safety Council of Australia (NSCA) conducted its first firebombing operations using Canadian designed helicopter bellytanks on behalf of Victorian fire agencies in 1983–84.

-In 1986-87, the NSCA based at Sale in Victoria twinned with Conair Aviation to streamline the international movement of aircraft between the southern and northern hemispheres.
+In 1986–87, the NSCA based at Sale in Victoria twinned with Conair Aviation to streamline the international movement of aircraft between the southern and northern hemispheres.
 Conair deployed a Fokker friendship F27 which could carry 6,000 litres of retardant and cruise at 230 knots.
 The drop pattern could be adjusted by controlling the dump doors and varied from 100 to 900 m in length.

 However, it wasn't until 1996 that the Australasian Fire Authorities Council (AFAC) funded trials of the Bombardier CL-415 water scooping aircraft in Victorian Otway Ranges.
 Although effective, the limited number of suitable water bodies in Australia somewhat restricts their operational use.

 The Erickson S-64 Air Crane Helicopter could carry 9500 litres and consumed nearly 2,000 litres of fuel per hour.

-But the technology of firebombing continued to improve and by 1997-98 Victoria contracted the largest contingent of aircraft for aerial firefighting to date in anticipation of a severe summer.
+But the technology of firebombing continued to improve and by 1997–98 Victoria contracted the largest contingent of aircraft for aerial firefighting to date in anticipation of a severe summer.
 It included 6 light helicopters, 4 medium helicopters, 10 fixed wing firebombers, 1 infra-red line scanning fixed wing aircraft and 1 light reconnaissance twin engine fixed wing aircraft.